 - Collection of Evidence: The initial step involves gathering concrete evidence.
 This may include obtaining the police report, which could highlight any citations for distracted driving issued at the scene or contain observations from officers about the driver’s state.
 Additionally, photographs or videos from traffic cameras or bystanders that capture the moments leading up to the accident can be pivotal.

 - Witness Testimonies: Eyewitness accounts are beneficial.
-Witnesses can provide firsthand details about the driver’s behavior, such as seeing the driver using a phone, eating, or any other activities that diverted their attention from the road.
+Witnesses can provide firsthand details about the driver’s behavior, such as seeing the driver using a phone, eating, or engaging in any other activities that diverted their attention from the road.

 - Technological Data: Accessing cell phone records is another critical avenue.
 These records can show if the driver was texting, calling, or using apps at the time of the crash.
 Modern vehicles equipped with data recorders can also provide information about vehicle performance and driver actions seconds before the collision.